ThomasLeconte/Laminas-tutorial/README.md

 > - You can change MYSQL configuration in config/autoload.php.
 Then you will have to make `composer dump-autoload`.
 Then, for be sure of applied modifications,
 > you can delete /data/cache/module-config-cache.application.config.cache.php for generate cache with your own configuration.

+> - Unit tests has been added to Album module, you can try launch them by using `composer test Album`.

 ### Contact me

 - Discord: Bast#0207